-Question 36: Make a scatterplot with Carbohydrates on the x axis and Calories on the y axis.
-Does the amount of carbohydrates per serving seem to affect the number of calories per serving?
+Question 32: Make a scatterplot with Carbohydrates on the x axis and Calories on the y axis.
+Does the amount of carbohydrates per serving cracker seem to affect the number of calories per serving?

-Question 37: Make an indicator variable, low.carb, which is TRUE if the number of carbohydrates per serving is less than 15.
+Question 33: Make an indicator variable, low.carb, which is TRUE if the number of Carbohydrates is less than 15.
 Make parallel boxplots of the number of calories per serving broken up by the values of low.carb.
 Explain the differences in the boxplot.